Mathématique: Chapter 46

 “What?”
 Eli asked, unsettled by something in his expression.

-Rush said nothing, and looked back down at the paper.
-Very quietly, and only because he was listening for it, he could hear a dissonant chord that was not carried over the air.
-Whether it was a memory, or something else, he wasn’t sure.
+Rush said nothing.
+He looked down at the paper.
+Very quietly, and only because he was listening for it, he heard a dissonant chord, not quite carried over the air.
 “Where did you get this?” he asked.

 “Why?”
-Eli replied.
+Eli replied, trying to conceal his excitement.
 “You know something about it?”

 Rush shot him a look over the tops of his glasses.

-From a game.
-At the vague interface where his factual knowledge faded into the depthless dark of personal experience the words ‘Astria Porta’ conjured up the image of a dark arch, a blue glow.
+At the vague interface where his factual knowledge faded into the depthless void where personal experience should be, the words “Astria Porta” conjured up the image of a dark arch, a blue glow.

-Astria Porta,” he said experimentally, but there was nothing more, and the words didn’t feel familiar in his mouth.
+Astria Porta,” he repeated experimentally, but there was nothing more, and the words didn’t feel familiar in his mouth.

 “Do you play?”
-Eli asked, his features lighting up and then clamping down beneath an artificial nonchalance.
+Eli’s features lit up, then clamped down beneath artificial nonchalance.

 “I don’t know,” Rush said.